grape-oauth2/grape_oauth2/README.md

 ```

 `client_class`, `access_token_class` and `resource_owner_class` objects must contain a specific set of API (methods), that are
-called by the gem.
-Grape OAuth2 includes predefined mixins for the projects that use the `ActiveRecord` or `Sequel` ORMs,
+called by the gem. `Grape::OAuth2` includes predefined mixins for the projects that use the `ActiveRecord` or `Sequel` ORMs,
 and you can just include them into your models.

 ### ActiveRecord